SFDO-Tooling/CumulusCI/docs/robot_advanced.rst

         _object_name = 'MyObject__c'
         ...

 By using an alias, you can reference the page object with either the alias or the actual object name.
-For example, the following two uses of ``Go to page`` are identical:
+For example, if ``object_name`` is set as described above, the following two uses of ``Go to page`` are identical:

 .. code-block:: robot